-The dentists told us that each patient's diagnosis was discussed with them and treatment options were explained.
-Following a more complex procedure for example a tooth extraction, the dentists contacted the patient the next day to ensure that the patient was well and not in pain or discomfort.
+The dentist told us that each patient's diagnosis was discussed with them and treatment options were explained.
+The practice offered implant treatment to those patients that had been accessed as suitable.

 Fluoride varnish and higher concentration fluoride toothpaste were prescribed for patients at high risk of gum disease.
 Where relevant, preventative dental information was given in order to improve the outcome for the patient.
-Smoking cessation advice was given.